xquery/xquerydoc/README.md

 ###Invoking xquerydoc from xquery

-As xquerydoc is itself written in pure XQuery v1.0  you can invoke  directly from your own xquery applications and employing the *xqdoc:xqdoc()* function to extract xqDoc comments.
+As xquerydoc is itself written in pure XQuery v1.0  you can invoke  directly from your own xquery applications employing the *xqdoc:xqdoc()* function to extract xqDoc comments.

 Whilst xquerydoc itself is written in XQuery v1.0, as a convenience we have provided XQuery processor specific implementations to apply stying.